 A really good way to track your progress is by filming yourself while boxing training, you can then compare your footage with online coaches on YouTube or Instagram.

-Another couple ways to get feedback could be through posting your training footage to an amateur online community for feedback.
+Another couple of ways to get feedback could be by posting your training footage to an amateur online community for feedback.
 One of the best I have found to do this is on the Amateur boxing thread on reddit – However be careful, sometimes you will get feedback that is wrong.
-But in most cases everyone on there is wanting to help.
+But in most cases, everyone on there is wanting to help.

-But eventually you will need to show a qualified boxing coach online or offline to get feedback to improve.
+But eventually, you will need to show a qualified boxing coach online or offline to give feedback to improve.

 Punch Tracking Systems